Teaching with Cornell University Librarians

 - Our librarians offer expertise in areas that can benefit your students: data management, GIS, digital humanities, visual resources, Bloomberg and much more!

 Teaching with Special Collections

-The Division of Rare & Manuscript Collections, the Kheel Center, Mann Library, and the Law Library have digital images, collections, and online exhibitions on a wide varitety of subjects that can be used for primary source writing and research assignments.
+The Division of Rare & Manuscript Collections, the Kheel Center, Mann Library, Kroch Asia Library, and the Law Library have digital images, collections, and online exhibitions on a wide variety of subjects that can be used for primary source writing and research assignments.
 Special collections librarians can help instructors incorporate these materials into their classes.